wouterj/wouterj.github.io/_posts/2016-12-15-repositories-are-collections.md

 ## Take Home's

- * The `EntityRepository` class shipped by Doctrine is purely to ease usage, it's not mandatory at all;
+ * The `EntityRepository` class shipped by Doctrine is purely to ease usage, it's not mandatory at all
- * Writing your own repositories allow you to abstract away Doctrine almost completely from your services and controllers;
+ * Writing your own repositories allow you to abstract away Doctrine almost completely from your services and controllers
- * Repositories are just collections, please treat them as such.
+ * Repositories are just collections, please treat them as such